Stunts (video game): Reception

+Michael Himowitz of the Baltimore Evening Sun included both Stunts and Stunt Driver (1990) on his list of the best games of the year, finding them both to be similar games with high quality sound, 3D graphics, and "spectacular crashes."
 In 1994, PC Gamer US named Stunts the 22nd best computer game ever.
-The editors wrote "The sense of speed, and the degree of control you have over your vehicle, make this a must for every gamer".
+The editors wrote that the sense of speed, and the degree of control the players have over their vehicle, make this a must for every gamer.